BMW emissions FAQs

 If you are successful in your claim we will also deduct from your damages any expenses that we incur during the case such as court fees, travel costs and expert fees which will be in addition to the 30% (exclusive of VAT).
 However, we will also seek to recover our time costs and expenses from the Defendant(s) so that it is highly likely that you will end up paying less than 30% (exclusive of VAT and expenses) overall.

-If you do not win your case you do not have to pay us anything.
+If you do not win your case, you do not have to pay us anything, as long as you abide by our funding agreement.

 We have provided a worked example below to illustrate how instructing us under a DBA works where we are acting under a DBA on the same terms we are offering you in this case.